 Secured planning permission for the Riverside Energy Park in Belvedere, which will double the size of our Business and avoid the need to landfill or export waste. from London and the South East overseas.

-Joint venture with Vattenfall to support the development of one of the largest heat networks in the UK.
+Joint venture wit support the develo the largest heat ne the UK.